 These students develop workshops, events, classroom presentations, and educational outreach to teach about issues like sexual health, sexualized violence, mental health, healthy eating, body image empowerment, consent, alcohol and other drugs, stress relief, and much more.
 Each student is trained and certified through the Bacchus Certified Peer Health Education program.

-If you are interested in becoming a Peer Health Educator, or in connecting with a Peer Health educator, contact Mira Friedman at 707.826.5234 or email@example.com.
+If you are interested in becoming a Peer Health Educator, or in connecting with a Peer Health educator, contact Ravin Craig at 707.826.5228 or firstname.lastname@example.org.